-Sitting in the park Henry waited for Lydia.
+Sitting in the park Henry waited for Chloe.
 He’d been avoiding everyone; so he moved from his fort to the swings on the other end of the park, he didn’t want to deal with any of this until after he talked with her again.
 He needed her advice on how to deal with the inevitable talk with his mother and grandparents.
 Not to mention the unavoidable round two with his mom.
 Things were so much simpler when he could simply see them as good and evil.

 “So you got your answers from your mom then?”

-“Yeah, but then my mother and her parents showed up before I could tell her I forgave her and then I got defensive and ran away.”
+“Yeah, but then my mother and her parents showed up before I could really get into the whole forgiveness conversation and then I got defensive and ran away.”
 He hung his head in shame at that last part.
-Hero’s don’t run.
+Heroes don’t run.

-“Hey, there’s no shame in running sometimes it’s the only thing to be done.
+“Hey, there’s no shame in running, sometimes it’s the only thing to be done.
 When life is overwhelming and everything is coming at you at once everyone runs sometimes.
 Everyone.
 All that matters is what you do once you stop running and stand still again, do you stay gone or go back.”

 He supposed she was right, it seemed like she was always right, and running had seemed like the only way to stop the fighting.
 They were fighting over him if he wasn’t there then they wouldn’t have anything to fight about anymore.
-Besides he got his answers and all he wanted in that moment was to get back here to see Lydia and talk about everything he’d learned.
+Besides he got his answers and all he wanted in that moment was to get back here to see Chloe and talk about everything he’d learned.
 She was fast becoming his best friend.
 Even if he was still a little suspicious about her most of the time.

 “Turns out my mom did have her reasons for what she did.
 She lost the love of her life because of a mistake and that turned her bitter and eventually caused everything that happened after.”
 He still didn’t know how to feel about that or even how to properly explain it and he was sure he was still missing a few things.

-“True and now that you know her reason and you lived the consequence what do you think of her choice?”
+“True and now that you know her reason and you lived the consequences, what do you think of her choice?”